 Christian Science may not have been unique in its attitude toward women, but it was certainly unusual: 1) Mrs Eddy’s church has no clergy; it has no schools of theology and no requisite ordination; and 2) its services are conducted by two members of the congregation, one of each gender identified only as “First Reader” and “Second Reader” of texts from the Bible and Science & Health.
 Practitioners of CS do receive training and serve as spiritual guides, counselors of sorts.
 But their Sunday service is egalitarian and their architecture uncannily reflective of that vision.

-For these reasons, the earliest converts to CS were women.
+For these reasons, most of the earliest converts to CS were women; their husbands came along for the ride.
 No surprise there.
-And from my perspective as an historian of architecture there are two architects of note in the denomination’s early history: Solon Spencer Beman, Chicago architect who designed dozens of CS churches across the region, and Bernard Maybeck, Bay Area architect who designed only two.
+And from my perspective as an historian of architecture there are two designers of note in the denomination’s early history: Solon Spencer Beman, Chicago architect who designed dozens of CS churches across the region, and Bernard Maybeck, Bay Area architect who designed only two.
 They became my inspiration for Agincourt’s 1910 First Church of Christ, Scientist.

 Even towns of moderate size could boast a YMCA or similar resource for socialization and physical culture.
 But looking back on some of this really early work, I can see the reliance on module I mentioned in connection with the Shingle Style.
 A marginal note on the isometric says “Drawn at Barnes & Noble with Milton / 16 Sep 2007”.